maghoff/jsonxx/src/documentation.md

 By the semantics of JSON, it does not make sense to call `key` while generating the contents of an array.
-Conversely, when you are generating the contents of an object, you should not call `value` several times in a row -- `key` is required.
+Conversely, when you are generating the contents of an object, you should not call `value` several times in a row -- here `key` is required.
 These are examples of invalid input for an `object_listener`.

 Classes derived from `object_listener` are not expected to handle invalid input in a well-defined manner, so if you want to detect and debug such usage, you